tayyebi/mailserver/Wiki.md

 By following these steps and carefully monitoring your email authentication, you can significantly improve your email deliverability and protect your domain from spoofing.

 **Would you like to focus on a specific step or do you have a particular email service provider in mind?**

+## Postfix SMTP/LMTP client policy - SASL mechanism properties

+Just like the Postfix SMTP server, the SMTP client has a policy that determines which SASL mechanisms are acceptable, based on their properties.
+The next two sections give examples of how these policies are used.

+    Property 	Description
+    noanonymous 	Don't use mechanisms that permit anonymous authentication. noplaintext 	Don't use mechanisms that transmit unencrypted username and password information. nodictionary 	Don't use mechanisms that are vulnerable to dictionary attacks. mutual_auth 	Use only mechanisms that authenticate both the client and the server to each other.